Page 03 – Islam, our choice!

 1. The Testimony of Faith (Shahada): The fundamental declaration of Islam, which states: “I bear witness that there is only one God (Allah in Arabic), and Muhammad is His messenger (peace be upon him).”
 This simple yet profound statement affirms one’s belief in the oneness of God and the prophethood of Muhammad (pbuh).

-2. Prayers (Salah): Muslims are required to perform five daily prayers at specific times throughout the day.
-Regardless of where they are in the world, Muslims face the city of Makkah during their prayers, following a prescribed pattern that promotes unity among the global Muslim community.
+2. Prayers (Salah): Muslims are required to perform five daily prayers at specific times, and no matter where they are in the world, they face the city of Makkah during their prayers, following a set pattern that brings unity to the global Muslim community.
+Muslims who cannot stand or bow due to illness or disabilities are allowed to pray while sitting, lying down, or in any position that works for them, performing the movements to the best of their ability, with the emphasis on sincerity and devotion, rather than physical perfection.

 3. Charity (Zakat): Islam encourages the redistribution of wealth to reduce poverty and social inequality.
 Every Muslim is obliged to give a portion of their earnings to those in need, whether directly to the poor or through charitable organizations.
 This practice helps alleviate economic hardship and fosters a sense of social responsibility.